jmyers7/book/_sources/chapters/13-learning.md

+(gen-mle-sec)=
 ## General MLE

-In broad concept, maximum likelihood estimation works for all the probabilistic graphical models that we studied in {numref}`Chapter %s <prob-models>`, though there are some variations between the different models.

 ```{margin}

 One should also further distinguish between the cases that the PGM contains hidden (or latent) variables, or whether all variables are visible.
 We shall only focus on the latter case (so-called _fully-observed models_) since the training process for models with hidden variables requires a different set of algorithms.
 (For example, the [expectation maximation algorithm](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm).)
 ```

+Maximum likelihood estimation works for all the probabilistic graphical models that we studied in {numref}`Chapter %s <prob-models>`, though there are some variations between the different models.
 First, we must distinguish between training a model as a _generative model_ versus a _discriminative model_.
 Along with every PGM comes the joint distribution over _all_ random variables, and for a generative model, the learning process trains the model with the goal to learn the parameters of the _entire_ joint distribution, while for a discriminative model, the learning process aims at learning the parameters of only a conditional distribution.
 Of the types of models explicitly studied in {numref}`Chapter %s <prob-models>`---linear regression models, logistic regression models, and neural networks---all three are trained as discriminative models, aiming to learn the parameters of the conditional distributions of the response variable $Y$ given the predictor vector $\bX$.
 On the other hand, both the univariate Bernoulli model in the previous section and the Naive Bayes model---studied in the [programming assignment](https://github.com/jmyers7/stats-book-materials/blob/main/programming-assignments/assignment_12.ipynb) for {numref}`Chapter %s <prob-models>`---are trained as generative models.

 We begin our discussion with the case of generative models, since it is essentially just a recapitulation of our discussion of the univariate Bernoulli model in the previous section.
 If such a model consists of $n$ random variables, say $X_1,X_2,\ldots,X_n$, then we will write them as an $n$-dimensional random vector